Zuni Mountain YCC: Job Opportunity for Ages 15-18

 The above information is from the U.S. Forest Service YCC webpage, which can be found here.

-Outside of Work: After a day of work, crew members will spend evenings at our Basecamp where they will have opportunities for leadership roles, play games on the field, and reflecting on their day around Campfire.
+After a day of work, crew members will spend evenings at either their remote field camps or our Basecamp where they will have opportunities for leadership roles, play games on the field, and reflect on their day around a campfire.
 Weekend activities will include more typical trek elements, like rock climbing, exploring slot canyons, hiking, backpacking, mountain biking and learning about the native arts and cultures of the Southwest.

 - At least 15 years old at the start of enrollment and must not reach age 19 before completion of the program